 Drawing on the strength of a nationally-recognized advertising practice, Kelley Drye attorneys help companies navigate the complexity of regulatory investigations, enforcement actions and litigation brought by the U.S. Federal Trade Commission (FTC) and state Attorneys General to achieve the best possible outcomes for clients’ business objectives.
 This team has an unparalleled record of success negotiating with regulators to close investigations amicably rather than initiating enforcement proceedings.
 Indeed, we have convinced the FTC staff not to recommend enforcement action to the Commission in dozens of cases over the past decade.
 In every matter, we are committed to achieving the most advantageous resolution on behalf of our clients – whether it is through closure of an inquiry, a favorable settlement negotiation or successful litigation.

-The caliber of the Kelley Drye team is evident in our breadth of experience and depth of expertise regarding the rules governing truth-in-advertising, advertising claim substantiation, and unfair and deceptive practices under Section 5 of the FTC Act.
+The caliber of the Kelley Drye team is evident in our breadth of experience regarding the rules governing truth-in-advertising, advertising claim substantiation, and unfair and deceptive practices under Section 5 of the FTC Act.
 Several of the firm’s Advertising attorneys served previously at the FTC’s Bureau of Consumer Protection, including as bureau director, assistant director, and attorney advisor.
 Additionally, we maintain strong relationships with attorneys at every level at the FTC and in the offices of state Attorneys General, as well as with the advertising bar across the United States.
 This far-reaching experience with federal agencies and regulators affords our attorneys a unique regulatory perspective, from which we draw for the benefit of our clients.

 Kelley Drye attorneys provide regular counsel on compliance with federal and state consumer protection laws and defend clients against actions initiated by the FTC.
 We have represented companies before the FTC in connection with various information collection proceedings pursuant to Section 6(b) of the FTC Act.
 Over the years we have worked on numerous government investigations by individual and multi-state Attorneys General and have negotiated assurances of voluntary compliance with individual states and multi-state groups.